Insure.com ranks 2025’s best insurers. See the winners.

 Methodology

-Insure.com in the fall of 2023 surveyed more than 1,750 insurance consumers (1,459 people with auto insurance).
+In the fall of 2024, Insure.com surveyed more than 1,750 insurance consumers.
 Online market research company Slice MR conducted the survey.
-Respondents were asked to name their auto insurer and then grade it in the following categories – customer satisfaction, ease of service and policy offerings.
+Respondents were asked to name their auto insurer and then grade it in the following categories: customer satisfaction, ease of service and policy offerings.
 The percentage of respondents who said they were satisfied or very satisfied with their insurer is presented in the results.

 Respondents were then asked to pick their insurer’s top three attributes out of more than a dozen presented – trustworthiness, claims satisfaction, digital experience, discounts and best for auto/home bundling.
 The responses for each attribute were totaled and then divided by the number of each company’s customers who responded to that survey question to create a percentage.